jeremyelkayam/MKS22X-Final-Project/README.md

 - added new Cell constructor for empty cell
 - added method to check if empty cell
 - deleted MathCell & added framework for it in Cell
+- Tina: worked on the interface - added File Menu and Edit Menu

 ### Stable Versions
 Due 6/1, 6/8, 6/15